Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: EDoF Function

-Algorithm \ref{SA_Algo2} provides an EDoF fitting function $f_{\mathrm{EDoF}}\left( \theta ,r \right) $ for users in the XoZ plane, where $\theta$ represents the deviation angle of users from $z_+$-axis.
+Algorithm \ref{SA_Algo2} provides an EDoF fitting function $f_{\mathrm{EDoF}}\left( \theta ,r \right) $ for receivers in the XoZ plane.
 When the system parameters satisfy the constraint \eqref{SA_section4_C_eq1}, EDoF varies steadily with the system parameters, making the function fitting yield excellent results.
 Therefore, the EDoF fitting function $f_{\mathrm{EDoF}}\left( \theta ,r \right)$ is very accurate.
-Additionally, $f_{\mathrm{EDoF}}\left( \theta ,r \right)$ only depends on the users' position parameters $\theta$ and $r$, which indicates that, once the user position is established, the computation of EDoF entails minimal complexity.
+Additionally, $f_{\mathrm{EDoF}}\left( \theta ,r \right)$ only depends on the position parameters $\theta$ and $r$, which indicates that, once the position information is obtained, the computation of EDoF entails minimal complexity.